airpodsreplicas/airreps/docs/ordering/how-to-buy.md

 ## FAQ

 ::: details Why can I only pay with Bitcoin or Wise?
 You can oftentimes only pay with Bitcoin or Wise due to the preferred security and anonymity these payment methods offer in the replica products market.
-While some sellers, like HiCity, have reintroduced credit card options, many still solely rely on Bitcoin and Wise for transactions.
+While some sellers, like HiCity and Earhive, have reintroduced credit card options, some still solely rely on Bitcoin and Wise for transactions.
 This choice prioritizes the safety and discretion of sellers.
 :::

 ::: details Why are there so few AliExpress/Alibaba links?